stevelr/secret-keeper/examples/encrypt-rs/README.md

  - `LZ4XChaCha20Poly1305` (aliases: `lz4`, `lz4xchacha20`, `lz4xchacha20poly1305`)
  - `AesGcm256` (aliases: `aes`, `aesgcm`, `aesgcm256`)

+_There are some additional usage examples in the test* shell scripts._

 ### Random number generation

 File nonces and keys are generated with the platform's OS CSRNG,